XnLogicaL/XnLogicaL/README.md

 # Welcome 👋

-I'm a 17yo self-taught engineer and high school student from Turkey/Türkiye 🇹🇷
+I'm a 16-yo self-taught engineer and high school student from Turkey/Türkiye 🇹🇷

 ## About ❓

 I ❤️ programming in C/C++, and the technical aspects of the systems programming space.
-My interests range from memory management libraries to linkers, so pretty much anything low-level is my cup of tea.
+Interested in pretty much everything low level.!
-Yeah that's about it, no need to yap in a GitHub profile...
+That's about it, no need to yap here

 **See pinned projects for cool stuff*